Congregational Care Team

 Material Girls will use bazaar profits to support Faith In Action.

 ADULT GROUPS - the groups below are not meeting at this time of COVID.
 Please check back for updates.

 Please CLICK HERE to learn about Adult Music Ensembles

 Discussions of articles of interest to members.
-Light refreshemtns are served.
-If you have any questions or would like more information Please contact Pastor Joy HERE
+Light refreshments are served.
+If you have any questions or would like more information please contact Pastor Joy HERE

-Mothers of children, birth-kindergarten, meet every other Friday (September-May) from 9-11am.
+Mothers of children, birth-kindergarten, meet every other Friday (September-May) from 9-11 am.
 Meetings include breakfast, speakers, discussion, crafts, and activities that seek to meet the unique needs of mothers of young children.
 MOPS is an international, interdenominational Christian group that welcomes all moms in the greater Chelsea area.
 While moms are meeting, trained and loving MOPPETS caregivers provide stories, crafts, and playtime for their children.
-There is no fee for your young child(ren) to participate.
-We do however recommend that you pre-register for MOPPETS when you enroll in MOPS.
-Space in the MOPPETS program is limited and will be filled on a first-come, first serve basis.

 Mission of MOPS: